 Dragonfly Bar and Grill — top quality, fresh fusion food

-Dragonfly is always busy, a reservation is often needed, which tells you all you need to know.
-The mouth watering flavours, generous portions and friendly ambience makes people keep coming back to Dragonfly for more!
+Dragonfly is always busy, and a reservation is often needed, which tells you all you need to know.
+The mouth-watering flavours, generous portions and friendly ambiance make people keep coming back to Dragonfly for more!

 A short taxi ride around the town should cost between $4-6.